Dr. Stephen Crawford

 A nationally recognized conductor and scholar of wind and percussion music, Dr. Crawford has conducted performances at state, national, and international conferences and has presented percussion clinics at the Music Education Associations of eleven states in the US.
 He is in demand as a percussion artist, clinician, lecturer, and guest conductor having appeared throughout the United States, Canada, Mexico, Ireland, Taiwan, Indonesia, Scotland, England, the Czech Republic, China, Russia, Belgium, Peru, Netherlands, Latvia, and Estonia.
 Dr. Crawford lived in London, England as the UMHB faculty member for the London Studies Program in 2009 where he lectured courses in British Music History.

 Dr. Crawford represents Majestic Percussion, Mapex Drums, and Innovative Percussion as performing artist and clinician.
 An award-winning composer, his works have been performed throughout the United States, Europe, and Asia.
 As a university scholar, Dr. Crawford was awarded a 2011 Faculty Research Grant to allow study in the Czech Republic and has also conducted research in Russia, Belgium, and Peru.
-He has been the recipient of the UMHB Faculty Awards for Excellence in Teaching, and Excellence in Scholarship, and is a past nominee for Composer of the Year by the Texas Music Teachers Association.
+He has been the recipient of the UMHB Faculty Awards for Excellence in Teaching, and Excellence in Scholarship, has served as President of the UMHB Faculty Assembly, and is a past nominee for Composer of the Year by the Texas Music Teachers Association.
 He is currently the President of the Texas Chapter of the Percussive Arts Society.
 Dr. Crawford’s biographical record is included in “Who’s Who in America” where he was awarded the Albert Nelson Marquis Lifetime Achievement Award.

-Sonata for Timpani, published by HoneyRock, for solo timpani, 2019.
+Sonata for Timpani, published by HoneyRock, (Reviewed by Percussive Notes, May, 2019) for solo timpani, 2019.

 Butterflies, Mountains, Bamboo, published by HoneyRock, for solo marimba, 2008.